deehrlic/door-open/README.md

 ## Contributing

-This is a personal project which isn't really contribution-friendly since it requires a lot of hardware (2 Raspberry Pis, an Amazon Echo, and a servo motor) to run.

 * **Drew Ehrlich** - *Codebase Developer* - [deehrlic](https://github.com/deehrlic)
 * **Corey DuVal** - *Circuit Master/Development Assistance/Circuit Diagrams* - [coreyduval](https://github.com/coreyduval)